 The ethnographic research method is the most familiar and in-depth observational method.
 It focuses on people and their behaviors in the natural environment.

-This type of research is a challenging and time-taking process as it can last from days to years.
+This type of research is a challenging and time-consuming process as it can last from days to years.
 However, geographical constraints can be an issue while collecting data.

 Grounded Theory